Technology at JHS

 - - a highly accurate pressure sensitive stylus.
 Please note that only generation 1 (round) of the Apple Pencil will work with our iPads.
 Generation 2 (flat side) of the Apple Pencil uses a new technology and will not work.

 - - very similar to the Apple Pencil.
-We have a small number of these on sale through the Spirit Store for $52.

 - - highly accurate and more costly.
 We've had mixed results with these stylus, but they are a step up accuracy wise.